The 17th Virtuoso Violin Festival, to be held in Stratford-upon-Avon, UK, in 2018.

 Call for applications

 Applications are now open.
-Successful applicants will be notified by 30 June 2017.
+Successful applicants will be notified by 30 June 2018.
 There are 20 places available for participants aged 16 and over.
-Application form available to download here
+Application form and further information available to download here.